About

 Research Lines

-- Impact of tumor cell glycosylation on tumor cell biology and anti-tumor immunity
+1. Impact of tumor cell glycosylation on on anti-tumor immunity and immunotherapy resistance

 Within the immune system, glycan blue prints are decoded by specific glycan-receptors, such as the C-type lectin (CLRs) or the Siglec receptors.
 These glycan-binding receptors are crucial in regulating the balance between immunity and tolerance and several CLRs and Siglecs seem to endow a tolerogenic phenotype on antigen presenting cells (APCs) to dampen potential immune responses directed against the tumor.
 We study on a molecular level how different glycan ligands affect lectin signaling and subsequent reprogramming of the APCs.
-In addition, we design targeting moieties to harness lectin function in order to to adjust and fine-tune immune responses.
+In addition, we design targeting moieties to harness lectin function for vaccine purposes or to fine-tune immune responses.

 Key publications